ISI Directory

 Research Summary

-Dr. Zick's current R&D directions are in the areas of novel computer architectures, systems-on-chip and processing solutions for critical government problems.
-Capabilities and research areas include:
+Dr. Zick's current R&D directions center around novel computer architectures, hardware and processing solutions for critical government problems.
+Interests include:

 - Advanced digital ASIC design and prototype demonstrations